glasgowagreement/site-content/en/collapse_total/qna.md

 ### Action Photos and Videos

-Please send us around 3 photos of your action and a short video before 19th November!
+Please send us around 3 photos of your action and a short video within 24 hours of your action.

-We will do a wrap up video with all actions and add the photos to the website.
+We will make a wrap up video with all actions and add the photos to the website.

 ### Press